canonone/alx-higher_level_programming/0x02-python-import_modules/README.md

-Write a program that prints the alphabet in uppercase, followed by a new line.
+Write a program that prints the number of and the list of its arguments.